-Amidst the noise of the US’s engagement with China, Japan and South Korea have recently engaged in their own war of trade.
-On July 4, this year, while Americans were celebrating their own independence and freedom, South Koreans were reminded of their own colonial history as their neighbour and former coloniser, Japan, began to impose new trade sanctions.
+Amid the noise of the United States' engagement with China, Japan and South Korea have recently engaged in their own trade war.
+On July 4 of this year, while Americans were celebrating their own independence and freedom, South Koreans were reminded of their own colonial history as their neighbor and former colonizer, Japan, began to impose new trade sanctions.
 What started off as a South Korean Supreme Court ruling has now escalated into a crippling economic war that threatens a key source of technology for Asia and the world.

 And, there seems to be no clear end in sight.
 Public opinion in both countries are highly supportive of their respective government’s policies, so both Seoul and Tokyo have political incentive to continue their policies or even escalate.
 With federal elections occurring within the next year for both countries, neither country can afford to buck against public opinion.

 Moreover, unlike other disputes like the nuclear threat of North Korea, no foreign power is willing to aid in diffusing the tension and mediate between the two neighboring countries.
 The United States has traditionally adopted the role of the mediator but with its own trade worries with China, Washington has no attention that it can spare to Japan and South Korea.
 Furthermore, the US has historically allied with both Japan and South Korea, so it has little incentive to be involved, lest it risk its relationship with either country.

 Indeed, almost every country in the world has a vested interest in the swift resolution of this conflict.
 The world relies on South Korea for its technology products, ranging from microchips to completely processed smartphones.
 The Korean technology industry is a necessity even for Western giants, such as Apple and Dell.
 Korea supplies 60 percent of the world’s DRAM memory chips.
 However, the Korean technology industry conversely relies on Japan for its chemicals, such as fluorinated polyamides, as an intermediary product for the making of semiconductors and computer chips.